Shikaripara: Agriculture

 In Shikaripara CD block, 40.75% of the total area was cultivable area and 18.37% of the cultivated area was irrigated area.

 Coal

 The Brahmani Coalfields in the valley of the Brahmani River is the largest coalfield in the Santhal Parganas.

 Backward Regions Grant Fund

 Dumka district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund created by the Government of India is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 21 districts of Jharkhand.

 Transport

 The 65 km Dumka-Rampurhat section was opened in June 2015, thereby marking the completion of the Jasidih–Dumka–Rampurhat railway line, most of which was ready and operational much earlier.
-There is a railway station at Shikaripara.
+There is a Ambajora Shikaripara railway station at Shikaripara.
 The Highway no. 122A pass through Shikaripara, connecting Dumka and Rampurhat town.